tm0110/Uprest-Server/README.md

 Default port is 4444, and the default URI prefix (base URI) is /uprest/.

-Both can be changed in main.c, line 38:
+Both can be changed in main.cpp, line 38:

 		server = new Server(UPREST_BIND_LOCALHOST, UPREST_PORT, "/uprest/", 4);